 - Terminations Based on Tenant's Notice of Termination or Agreement to Terminate under RTA s.77 [see Ch.4, s.3]

 The filing of a motion to set aside an Order of termination and eviction resulting from an ex parte application under s.77 stays the Order being reviewed [Act s.77(7)].

 The procedure for correcting typographical errors, errors of calculation and other minor uncontentious changes in Orders is discussed in s.6(f) above.
 In some cases where this is being done, it may be necessary to obtain a stay to prevent enforcement of the Order on its existing (pre-change) terms.

 When an amendment of an Order is requested, stays may be brought about by (and revoked by) the initiative of the Board alone, "without obtaining submissions from any party or holding a hearing" [R24.4], or by a written party request which shall "identify the prejudice the party will experience if the order is not stayed" [R24.6].

 Procedures for commencing a "Review" of an Order are covered in Ch.15: "Reviews and Court Appeals".

-If the Review is dismissed, the Board shall void any order it made regarding stays.
+If the Review is dismissed, the Board will lift any stay and confirm the order under review [R26.14].

 .
 Court Appeals

-Note that the Board takes the view that the existence of a court stay prevents it from conducting a "Review" of the subject Order, which can lead to complications when both procedures are being conducted simultaneously [see R29.6 for procedures dealing with this].
-As such, in order to conduct a Review, the Board may lift any stay brought about by a Court Appeal [Rule 29.11].
+Note that the Board takes the view that the existence of a court stay prevents it from conducting a 'Review' of the subject Order (above), which can lead to complications when both procedures are being conducted simultaneously.
+As such, in order to conduct a Review, the Board may lift any stay brought about by a Court appeal [SPPA 25(1)(b)].

 .
 Judicial Reviews